marlon-rodrigues/SDC-Behavioral-Cloning-P3/writeup_report.md

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 81).

 The model also uses a correction factor for side camera images.
 The correction factor is set to 0.38, so for any side camera images, the steering measurement will be adjusted to the original value * 0.38 (for left cameras) or the original value * (-0.38) (for right cameras).
-That is done because some of the input data collected from the simulator contained a steering measurement of zero even when the car was perform a turn.
+That is done because some of the input data collected from the simulator contained a steering measurement of zero even when the car was performing a turn.

 ####4.
 Appropriate training data